 I have spent my entire adult career in the health field.
 The education I provide has covered every aspect of health from food, to emotional well-being, to positive thoughts, to right livelihood, to air pollution, to solutions for toxic hair dye, and on and on.
-One area that has really captured my attention and an area where I feel I can make a real difference in the world is green building.
+And on.
+Yet one area has really captured my attention.
+It’s an area where I feel I can make a real difference in the world: green building.

 We now know that many of the buildings we are inhabiting and working in are often contaminated with VOC’s (volatile organic compounds), made of cheap materials that are susceptible to black mold, are energy inefficient (they are not based on self-generating solar and wind power and 49% of carbon emissions in America come from poorly designed buildings), are poorly architected for subtle energy flow (poor feng shui), amongst other challenges.
 In order to solve these problems, we have to whole-heartedly begin building green and rehabilitating old buildings by turning them into green buildings.
 This is critical to a healthy future and a new economy.